callum-hart/mono/misc/documentation notes.md

 ```

 - The styles within `min-width: 900px` override those in `min-width: 400px`, the styles within `min-width: 1200px` override those in `min-width: 400px` and `min-width: 900px`.
-- Without a max-width we are **dependent on the cascade.** As we've seen with negation relying on cascade is brittle & unpredictable:
+- Without a max-width we are **dependent on the cascade.** As we've seen with negation relying on cascade is fragile & unpredictable:

 ```diff
 -h3.heading {